Kurtis Conner

 Kurtis Matthew Kenneth Conner (born May 4, 1994) is a Canadian comedian, YouTuber, and podcaster.
-As of November 2025, his YouTube channel has accumulated over 5.54 million subscribers.
+As of August 2026, his YouTube channel has accumulated over 5.67 million subscribers and over 1.20 billion views.

+Early life

+Kurtis Matthew Kenneth Conner was born at North York General Hospital in the North York district of Toronto, Ontario, Canada, on May 4, 1994.
+He has an older sister.
+He grew up in Whitby, Ontario until around the age of 12, when he moved to Hamilton, Ontario, where he lived until he was around 20.
+He was named after American actor Kurt Russell.

 Internet career

 Early online career (2013–2017)

 Conner began social media on Vine, a now-defunct app that hosted only short-form videos.
 He amassed around 350,000 followers on the platform, but he later decided to attempt to create long-form content on YouTube.

 Conner uploaded the first video on his channel in 2014.
 He originally made videos for fun after his full-time office job and uploaded around every week.
 His channel began to gain momentum in 2017 when one of his videos gained 600 thousand views in two days, leading him to increase his video output.
 Conner then decided to quit his office job to become a full-time YouTuber.